Skip to main content

 Mothering a Muslim - Nazia Erum

 Our society is breaking up into tiny isolated fragments where people are more comfortable in silos (read small homes in gated, locked neighborhoods) and their own ideologies.
-Bullying and rise in bullying incidents don't come as a surprise as individuals pass down a self-centered or me first kind of attitude to their children.
+Bullying and rise in bullying incidents don't come as a surprise as individuals pass down a self-centred or me first kind of attitude to their children.

 Nazia Erum in her debut book goes beyond the bullying lines to expose a much deeper malaise.
 Bullying or undermining people on the basis of their religion.
 And it is really a matter of concern that this is happening to kids at a very young age and in cosmopolitan cities and big schools.
 Also, how schools are seldom taking this problem head-on.